Václav Vojta: Awards and recognitions

 Vojta received recognition in the form of awards and honors for his work throughout his career.
 In 1974 he was awarded the Heinrich Heine Prize, the highest award of the German Society for Orthopedics.
 In 1979 he received the "Growing with Each Other" Medal from the German association Aktion Sonnenschein for his work with disabled children.
 In 1983, he won the Ernst von Bergmann Prize for training in medicine from the German Medical Association.
 In 1990, Vojta was awarded the von Pfaundler Medal for training in pediatrics from the Professional Association of Pediatricians.
-In October 2000, Vojta was posthumously awarded the Czech Order of Merit by Vaclav Havel, the President of the Czech Republic.
+In October 2000, Vojta was posthumously awarded the Czech Medal of Merit by Václav Havel, the president of the Czech Republic.